 7th Grade Science: We just got back from an awesome trip to Mt.
 St. Helens which ties in perfectly to our study of volcanoes.
 We'll be moving to Plate Tectonics and Earthquakes next.

 6th Grade Science: We're working on the skills of communicating what kids see in a microscope into drawings and words.
 We'll be working on looking at structure and function relationships of living critters next.

 7th Grade Science: We're in the Plate Tectonics unit and the central theme is where to safely store nuclear waste.
 With that theme, we'll be looking at different things, geologically, to consider.
 We'll be considering landslides, earthquakes, and volcanoes.

 6th Grade Science: We'll be learning the basics of how the Science lab works, procedures, paperwork, and will spend a good chunk of time setting up the Science Notebook.
 Our first unit with be some foundational skills in the unit titled "Studying People Scientifically."

 7th Grade Science: After a quick review of procedures and paperwork, we'll dive into the Notebook and start off with Plate Tectonics.
-We'll be doing to Mt.
-St. Helens on September 27th, so look for upcoming info on that.
+We'll be going to Mt.
+St. Helens on October 2nd, so look for upcoming info on that.

-We live in earthquake country, so one step towards preparation is a step in the right direction.
+We live in earthquake country, and every minute that goes by is another minute closer to an eventual earthquake.
+Knowing that, even one step towards preparation is a step in the right direction.
 Be prepared - make a family plan and get together some emergency supplies.
 Go to www.ShakeOut.org for more information.
 Here are some places/links to get more information: